 The giant vegan baked beans were really delicious, with that rich tomato sauce, not dissimilar to a Greek bean dish I’ve had before.

 The tomatoes were super fresh, grilled to perfection and well seasoned, the mushrooms were delicious, the crispy potato bits were lovely and the greens were a welcome bit of freshness and crunch.

 The aubergine “bacon” was great, and while it didn’t replace the texture or flavour of real bacon, you wouldn’t want it to, as the umami savouriness of the aubergine with just a hint of crispiness was really delicious as it was.

 The toast was great too, and much better than most of the gluten-free toast I’ve had before, with a lovely buttery spread.

 The portion size was generous too, I felt completely satisfied without feeling sluggish and full at the end of my meal.

 For me, this is vegan food done really well.
 Good ingredients, treated right.
 The breakfast is a little more expensive at £9.95 than some other places, but what’s on offer is really unique.
 OK so the beetroot and turmeric lattes are a little on the faddy trend side, but they are tasty and oh-so-Instagrammable, so what the hell!

-You can find Natural Healthy Foods in Unit 1 Sirius (at the bottom of the Orion building) on Suffolk Street Queensway.
+You can find Natural Bar in Unit 1 Sirius (at the bottom of the Orion building) on Suffolk Street Queensway.
 Brunch is available until 12pm.

-I was invited to dine as a guest of Natural Healthy Foods, many thanks to Hanna for organising and the lovely staff who looked after me.
+I was invited to dine as a guest of Natural Bar, many thanks to Hanna for organising and the lovely staff who looked after me.
 I was under no obligation to provide a review and all opinion are, as always, my own.